japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStore.md

 Used when:

-* <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#, FlatMapGroupsWithStateExec>>, <<spark-sql-streaming-StreamingDeduplicateExec.adoc#, StreamingDeduplicateExec>> and <<spark-sql-streaming-StreamingGlobalLimitExec.adoc#, StreamingGlobalLimitExec>> physical operators are executed (right after all rows in a partition have been processed)
+* [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md), <<spark-sql-streaming-StreamingDeduplicateExec.adoc#, StreamingDeduplicateExec>> and <<spark-sql-streaming-StreamingGlobalLimitExec.adoc#, StreamingGlobalLimitExec>> physical operators are executed (right after all rows in a partition have been processed)

 * `StreamingAggregationStateManagerBaseImpl` is requested to <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.adoc#commit, commit (changes to) a state store>> (exclusively when <<spark-sql-streaming-StateStoreSaveExec.adoc#, StateStoreSaveExec>> physical operator is executed)